Skip to content

 What moves the number most

 The result responds to Mortgage Balance, Interest Rate, and Original Term.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+A higher balance or longer original term will produce larger time and interest savings; a higher interest rate amplifies the effect of accelerated payments.
+Testing one input at a time toward extreme values shows which assumptions drive the result most.

 The formula behind this